WhyDid Herr Begin Designing Prosthetic Limbs?

 The Motivations Behind Herr’s Work

 At the core of Herr’s motivation was a belief that technology should serve humanity.
-Plus, he was driven by the idea that prosthetic limbs should not only restore physical function but also integrate easily into a person’s life.
+Here's the thing — he was driven by the idea that prosthetic limbs should not only restore physical function but also integrate easily into a person’s life.
 This philosophy guided his design choices, from selecting materials that mimic the feel of natural skin to developing adaptive mechanisms that allow for natural movement.
 Herr’s work was not just about engineering; it was about understanding the emotional and psychological aspects of limb loss.

 The Evolution of Herr’s Design Philosophy